-In my research I examine how literary practices are of influence in the analysis and understanding of current democratic public sphere(s), online as well as offline.
+In my research I examine how literary styles and practices are of influence in the analysis and understanding of current democratic public sphere(s).

 - BA Transformations of the Public Sphere

 - BA Feminist Studies: Artists & Intellectuals

 - MA New Private & Public Spheres

 All my courses are 'concept driven': we use concepts as lenses to observe, analyse and understand cultural and social phenomena.
 All courses relate theory to cultural practice, history to contemporary phenomena, offline to online artefacts and styles of writing.
 All courses are research-based and interactive.

 I enjoy working with PhD students on topics regarding Chinese public intellectuals; New aestheticised digital public spheres; Activist theatre and climate change; Activist art photography.

 With Kate Huber and students., I work on Reading Migration through an Environmental Justice Lens.

 With Julian Hanna, I work on Fiction as Investigation, Methodologies in Thinking about Climate Change

 I am editor of the Ezine: Diggit Magazine in which students and staff members collaborate and our academic discussions are shared with broad publics: